meirisoda/school_fall2023/NTRN201/Exam 2_Final/Exam2_Final Study Guide.md

 2. **Insoluble** - cellulose ~~ bulks up stool
 **Functional Fibers** are added fibers that can usually serve as a prebiotic.
 ### Protein
-Protein provides a source of energy for the muscles in the instance that glucose stores run out.
+Protein regulates and maintains bodily functions and provides a source of energy for the muscles in the instance that glucose stores run out.
+**Provides the essential form of nitrogen.**